Property buyers targeted by scammers posing as their lawyers: Law Society

 It said the scammers' modus operandi involved first hacking the buyer's email account and then sending out - purportedly as the buyer's lawyer - some payment instructions to complete the conveyancing transaction.

-However, it does not mean that other types of transactions would be spared, warned Mr Vijeyandran, as other areas of legal practice that involve a transfer of funds could be vulnerable as well.
+However, it does not mean that other types of transactions would be spared, warned Mr Vijayendran, as other areas of legal practice that involve a transfer of funds could be vulnerable as well.